EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/01-quantization/Quantization_Process.md

 ---

 ## Conclusion
 Quantization is a powerful technique for optimizing the VITS TTS model, making it more efficient and accessible for real-world applications.
-By following the steps outlined in this document, you can successfully quantize the VITS model and deploy it on a wide range of devices without compromising on quality.